who we are, what we do & our history

 Kerry worked for Bedfordshire Social Services for 25 years.
 Her last post was as the Head of Disabilities for Bedfordshire.

-As Kerry sits at a desk all day she likes to go for long walks or swimming.
+As Kerry sits at a desk all day she likes to go for long walks with her dog or swimming.
 She is learning the piano to keep her brain active and in her spare time paints with water colours or writes psychological thrillers under her real name of Kerena Swan.
-Her fourth novel will be published soon.
+Her fifth novel will be published by Hobeck Books in 2022.

 Director – Keith Swan is a Director for Care Forum.